JohnD-EE/real-conversations/README.md

 * What are the last few books you have read?
 * When was your last adventure?
 * What Are You Unwilling to Feel?
+* What are you so attached to that you can't let go of?